Fantom-Factory/afFancordion/readme.md

 ## Overview

-`Concordion` transforms your boring unit tests into beautiful specification documents!
+`Fancordion` transforms your boring unit tests into beautiful specification documents!
 It is similar to [Cucumber](http://cukes.info/) but focuses on readability and presentation.

-`Concordion` embeds test results directly into your test documentation, giving it real *meaning*.
+`Fancordion` embeds test results directly into your test documentation, giving it real *meaning*.

 Features:

 - **Pretty** - creates beautiful HTML output.
-- **Simple** - run Concordion tests with [fant](http://fantom.org/doc/docTools/Fant.html), just like a unit test!
+- **Simple** - run Fancordion tests with [fant](http://fantom.org/doc/docTools/Fant.html), just like a unit test!
 - **Linkable** - create organised and hierarchical index pages with the `run` command.
 - **Extensible** - write your own commands with ease.
 - **Skinnable** - Customise your HTML reports as you see fit.

-For a live example of Concordion results, see the output from the [Java Concordion framework](http://concordion.org/dist/1.4.4/spec/concordion/Concordion.html).
+For a live example of Fancordion results, see the output from the [Java Fancordion framework](http://concordion.org/dist/1.4.4/spec/concordion/Fancordion.html).

 ## Install

-Install `Concordion` with the Fantom Repository Manager ( [fanr](http://fantom.org/doc/docFanr/Tool.html#install) ):
+Install `Fancordion` with the Fantom Repository Manager ( [fanr](http://fantom.org/doc/docFanr/Tool.html#install) ):

-    C:\> fanr install -r http://repo.status302.com/fanr/ afConcordion
+    C:\> fanr install -r http://repo.status302.com/fanr/ afFancordion

 To use in a [Fantom](http://fantom.org/) project, add a dependency to `build.fan`:

-    depends = ["sys 1.0", ..., "afConcordion 0.0+"]
+    depends = ["sys 1.0", ..., "afFancordion 0.0+"]

 ## Documentation

-Full API & fandocs are available on the [Status302 repository](http://repo.status302.com/doc/afConcordion/).
+Full API & fandocs are available on the [Status302 repository](http://repo.status302.com/doc/afFancordion/).

 ## Quick Start

 1).
 Create a text file called `HelloWorldFixture.fan`

 ```
-using afConcordion
+using afFancordion

 ** My First Fixture
 ** ################
 **
-** This is a simple Concordion fixture that verifies that the method
+** This is a simple Fancordion fixture that verifies that the method
 ** 'greeting()' returns 'Hello World!'.
 **
 ** Example
 ** -------
-** Concordion says, [Hello World!]`verify:eq(greeting)`
+** Fancordion says, [Hello World!]`verify:eq(greeting)`
 **
 class HelloWorldFixture : FixtureTest {
     Str greeting() {